thousandeyes/shoelaces/README.md

 ![Shoelaces overview](docs/screenshots/shoelaces-overview.png)

-In this graph we can see that as soon as the server boots using network boot, we instruct the machine to switch to an [iPXE](https://ipxe.org/) ROM.
+In this graph we can see that as soon as the server boots using network boot, we instruct the machine to switch to an [iPXE](https://ipxe.org/) executable.
 We do this because we need to be able to make HTTP requests to Shoelaces, and regular [PXE](https://en.wikipedia.org/wiki/Preboot_Execution_Environment) does not support that protocol.

-So, when a server boots, the [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) server will instruct it to retrieve an iPXE ROM from a [TFTP](https://en.wikipedia.org/wiki/Trivial_File_Transfer_Protocol) server.
+So, when a server boots, the [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) server will instruct it to retrieve an iPXE executable from a [TFTP](https://en.wikipedia.org/wiki/Trivial_File_Transfer_Protocol) server.
-When the host receives the iPXE ROM, it will chainload into it and trigger a new DHCP request.
-Finally, the server will detect that the request comes from an iPXE ROM, allowing it to respond with an HTTP URL.
+When the host receives the iPXE executable, it will chainload into it and trigger a new DHCP request.
+Finally, the server will detect that the request comes from an iPXE executable, allowing it to respond with an HTTP URL.
 This URL, as you may have guessed, will be pointing to Shoelaces.

 If there was no automated installation configured for the booting server, you'll